nsaragosaharris/gps_study/README.md

 **Analyses.**

-All analyses required to reproduce the reported results are in Analysis/GPS_Study_Analyses.Rmd.
+All analyses required to reproduce the reported results are in the script GPS_Study_Analyses.Rmd.